GAMES STUDIES - EXERCISE 1: MY FAVOURITE VIDEO GAME

 - Layered learning - unlock learning as game progress.

-- Game Mechnics as educational tools - seemless integration - problem solving, puzzles, etc.
+- Game Mechanics as educational tools - seamless integration - problem solving, puzzles, etc.

 - Storytelling with purpose